dewski/open-rails-partial-chrome-extension/README.md

 <!-- END app/users/index.html.erb -->
 ```

-VS Code requires the fullpath to open a file in the editor using the URI handler (`vscode://file/path/to/file`) provided by VS Code.
+VS Code requires the fullpath to open a file using the built-in URI handler (`vscode://file/path/to/file`).
 The VS Code extension will open the relative path in your most recent window.
 If you attempt to open a file that doesn't exist in the current workspace, make sure you switch to the workspace window containing your Rails project.

 ### Enabling `annotate_rendered_view_with_filenames`

 For the Open Rails Partial browser extension to work, you must enable the `annotate_rendered_view_with_filenames` option in your Rails application.
-This will add HTML comments to the rendered view with the file name of each partial, action, and layout for the given page.
+This will add HTML comments to the rendered view with the file name of each partial, action, ViewComponent, and layout for the rendered page.

 ```ruby
 # config/environments/development.rb